Once you turn yourself in for a bench warrant, you will go before a judge for a hearing which should result in the warrant being recalled and quashed.

 - commit a probation violation.

-1. What results if you turn yourself in for a bench warrant?
+1. What happens if I turn myself in for a bench warrant?

 If you turn yourself in for a bench warrant, it is possible that you go to jail until you can appear before a judge for a bench warrant hearing.